Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 _Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-When you make an attack with a [:weapon-prop-heavy: Heavy] Cold Weapon as part of your **:rsc-a: Attack**{ .rsc } action and the total damage roll from your weapon is 5 or lower, you treat it as 6
+When you make an attack with a [:wp-prop-heavy: Heavy] Cold Weapon as part of your **:rsc-a: Attack**{ .rsc } action and the total damage roll from your weapon is 5 or lower, you treat it as 6

 ---